ArchieCall/AccurateSleepOld/README.md

 ## AccurateSleep
 ```
-A package that offers an alternative sleep function named:  sleep_ns().
+A package that provides an alternative sleep function:  sleep_ns().

 This function is very similiar to the normal Julia sleep() function, albeit with much improved accuracy.

-For example: sleep_ns() has an average error rate of .000001 seconds,
+The sleep_ns() function has an average error rate of .000001 seconds,
 with only 5% of the errors exceeding .000002 seconds

-In contrast: sleep() has an average error of .001150 seconds,
+In contrast: the regular sleep() function has an average error of .001150 seconds,
 with 5% of the errors exceeding .002100 seconds
 ```
 ### Installation